A framework for rank identities -- With a view towards operator algebras: Applications

 \subsection{The Heisenberg-von Neumann puzzle}

-In \cite[Corollary 5.4]{nayak_matrix_mvna}, the rank identity in Corollary \ref{cor:rank_id_ex1}, (i), has been used to prove Proposition \ref{prop:heisenberg_drange} in the setting of $II_1$ factors.
-It is straightforward to extend the result to general finite von Neumann algebras via the center-valued rank.
+In \cite[Corollary 5.4]{nayak_matrix_mvna}, the rank identity in Proposition \ref{prop:free_assoc_id}, (i), has been used to prove Proposition \ref{prop:heisenberg_drange} below in the setting of $II_1$ factors.
+It is straightforward to extend the result to general finite von Neumann algebras via $\fr _c$.